freeCodeCamp/freeCodeCamp/guide/english/certifications/index.md

 ### Overview

-There are six freeCodeCamp certificates:
+There are six freeCodeCamp certificates:-

 - Responsive Web Design
 - Algorithms and Data Structures